Personal data: Personal safety

-Another key case can be referred to as Financial Identity Theft, which usually entails bank account and credit card information being stolen, and then being used or sold.
+Another category can be referred to as financial identity theft, which usually entails bank account and credit card information being stolen, and then being used or sold.

-Personal data can also be used to create fake online identity, including fake accounts and profiles (that can be referred as Identity Cloning or Identity Fraud) for celebrities to gather data from other users more easily.
-Even individuals can be concerned, especially for personal purpose (this is more widely known as sockpuppetry).
+Personal data can also be used to create fake online identities, including fake accounts and profiles (which can be referred as identity cloning or identity fraud) for celebrities to gather data from other users more easily.
+Even individuals can be concerned, especially for personal purposes (this is more widely known as sockpuppetry).

-The most critical information, such as one's password, date of birth, ID documents or Social Insurance Number, can be used to log in to different websites (See Password reuse and Account verification) to gather more information and access more content.
+The most critical information, such as one's password, date of birth, ID documents or social security number, can be used to log in to different websites (e.g. password reuse and account verification) to gather more information and access more content.

-Also, several agencies ask for discretion on subject related to their work, for the safety of their employees.
+Also, several agencies ask for discretion on subjects related to their work, for the safety of their employees.
 For this reason, the United States Department of Defense (DoD) has strict policies controlling release of personally identifiable information of DoD personnel.
 Many intelligence agencies have similar policies, sometimes to the point where employees do not disclose to their friends that they work for the agency.

 Similar identity protection concerns exist for witness protection programs, women's shelters, and victims of domestic violence and other threats.

+Personal information removal

 Trade of personal data

 During the second half of the 20th century, the digital revolution introduced "privacy economics", or the trade of personal data.
 The value of data can change over time and over different contexts.
 Disclosing data can reverse information asymmetry, though the costs of doing so can be unclear.
-In relation to companies, consumers often have "imperfect information regarding when their data is collected, with what purposes, and with what consequences."
+In relation to companies, consumers often have "imperfect information regarding when their data is collected, with what purposes, and with what consequences".

 Writing in 2015, Alessandro Acquisti, Curtis Taylor and Liad Wagman identified three "waves" in the trade of personal data: